gl-cli/glab/docs/source/auth/status.md

 Verifies and displays information about your authentication state.

-This command tests the authentication states of all known GitLab instances in the config file and reports issues, if any.
+This command tests the authentication states of all known GitLab instances in the configuration file and reports issues, if any.

 ```plaintext
 glab auth status [flags]